dhyuan99/VecKM/README.md

 ## API Documentation
 We provide two implementations of VecKM: `ExactVecKM` and `FastVecKM`, corresponding to Eqn.
 (3) and Eqn.
 (2) in the paper.
 * `ExactVecKM` computes an accurate local point cloud encoding, in a slower manner.
 Suitable for tasks where accurate geometry is needed, e.g. normal estimation.
-* `FastVecKM` computes a noisy local point cloud encoding, in a faster manner.
+* `FastVecKM` computes a noisy local point cloud encoding with large point cloud inputs (e.g. size > 50000), in a faster manner.
 Suitable for tasks where only coarse geometry is needed, e.g. classification.

 Both of them

-* receive inputs with shape (N, 3) and output (N, d).
+* receive inputs with shape (n, 3) and output (n, d), operations defined at [Highlighted Features](#highlighted-features).
 * scalable to point cloud size > 50000 and neighborhood size > 500 on 16GB memory.

 The API call is as simple as followed, as shown in [./demo/main.py](demo/main.py):